nikhiljohn10/sails-cpsdb-service/README.md

-# CloudPoint API Service for Sails Framework
+# ClusterPoint Cloud API Service for Sails Framework

 ## Using in sails